4th of July in Hoboken

 - Mass transit is probably your best bet.

-- Other riverfront areas are also an option, such as Jersey City, Weehawken or North Bergen – but you’ll encounter bad traffic there as well (such as the new traffic pattern to the north).
+- Other riverfront areas are also an option, such as Jersey City, Weehawken or North Bergen – but you’ll encounter bad traffic there as well.

 In the end, if you love the Macy’s Fireworks – and absolutely have to see the show – then you must already know what you’re getting into and hopefully will plan accordingly.